vazl-coles/HistoryAnalyser/README.txt

 vix history.xltm

 These files were created to automate the process of downloading data.
 They are used to save information in csv format.

+Another class that can be activated is StatsAnalyser which will calculate probabilities for current day only:

+java -cp target/HistoryAnalyser-1.0-jar-with-dependencies.jar com.vadim.StatsAnalyser